 Users report sporadic 401s right after login.
 The token was minted three seconds ago and the verifier swears it expired.
 The cause is almost never the token — it is clock drift between the auth server that signed iat/exp and the resource server that checked exp.
-Same story for nbf (“not before”) rejections immediately after issuance.
-Fix by running NTP everywhere, adding a small leeway in the verifier, and shortening token TTL once clocks are reliable.
+The same drift shows up as nbf (“not before”) and iat (“issued at”) rejections immediately after issuance.

 Ordered by hit rate.